ArTicZera/NovaOS/README.md

 ### 🧰 Necessary Components
 i686 elf gcc and nasm
 ### 📄 Compiling
-Run the make.bat script for windows (Not included bash)
+Run the make.sh using linux or WSL
 ### 🚀 Running
-use `qemu-img create -f raw disk.raw 256M` and then `qemu-system-x86_64 -device sb16 -net nic,model=rtl8139 -net user -drive file=NovaOS.img,format=raw,if=ide,index=0 -drive file=disk.raw,format=raw,if=ide,index=2`
+use run.bat for Windows. for Linux, enable last 2 comments in make.sh then run it again.

 # 🤝 Contribute
 NovaOS is an Open Source project, so everyone can contibute for it!
 You can help me starring/forking this project or help with code using pull requests (and optimize more!)